Andrew-Lodise/WhatToWear/README.md

 I built this because I felt this was a process in my life that I could automate, and wanted to put my programming skills to the test.

 ## Installation guide
-1. update your pip with
-    python.exe -m pip install --upgrade pip

-2. install dependencies with
+1. install dependencies with
     pip install -r requirements.txt

-3. fill out config file with your information
+2. fill out config file with your information
     [for OpenWeatherMap api key](https://openweathermap.org/)

-4. navigate to scr folder with cd src
+3. navigate to scr folder with cd src

-5. run main.py with
+4. run main.py with
     python main.py

 ## future improvements